Equal Access is a national campaign to ensure that people seeking refugee protection in the UK can access higher education.

 - Classify all those seeking asylum as home students for fee purposes

-- Offer at least 10 scholarships that cover study and maintenance costs for people who have come to the UK seeking refugee protection
+- Offer scholarships to cover study and maintenance costs

 - Publicise their Equal Access policies so that potential students can easily apply